hema-achuta/Qr-Enhanced-Invemtory-Management-System/README.md

 1. Visit the application in your web browser.
 2. Sign up or log in to access the system.
 3. Explore the products, add items to your cart, and proceed to checkout.
+4. A Qr is generated to track the order status.
+5. Give Order details
-4. Choose a payment option and complete the transaction.
+6. Choose a payment option and complete the transaction.
-5. Manage products and orders using the manager control panel.
+7. Manage products and orders using the manager control panel.

 ## License